AO-StreetArt/CLyman/README.md

 You will also need xRedis, which can be found [here] (https://github.com/0xsky/xredis)

 You will need Couchbase drivers installed.
 Couchbase drivers can be found [here] (http://developer.couchbase.com/documentation/server/4.1/sdks/c-2.4/overview.html)

+### Production
+The current recommended deployment for production is to build from source and scale manually.
+However, rather than deploying a Couchbase Server & Redis Server locally beside CLyman, we should be connecting to a Couchbase Cluster & Redis Cluster on separate nodes.

+Based on testing & evaluation, recommended deployment may change to go through Docker Images currently in development.

+#TO-DO

+* Transaction ID's
+* Zookeeper (Configuration & Service Discovery)
+* PROD Docker Image
+* Load Balancer
+* Multi-Threading